-Working together since 2013, the duo cover jazz standards and blues classics with hits of country, rock and rhythm and blues with a fresh take and unique delivery.
+Working together since 2013, the duo cover jazz standards and blues classics with hits of country and rhythm and blues with a fresh take and unique delivery.
 Their passionate yet playful, improvisations are thoughtful and distinct, sounding like nobody else.
 Sean's gritty and soulful voice, paired with his colourful expressions on the piano, will stir up your insides.
-Sokhna-Dior is a percussionist and singer who enjoys the dance of time and tones.
+Miss Dior is a percussionist and singer who enjoys the dance of time and tones.
 Her vocals have haunting highs and smokey lows, setting an atmosphere reminiscent of Torch singers past.
-With Jazz Stardards, Covers and originals, Sean and Sokhna-Dior make it blue, make it swing, and make it hot.
+With Jazz Standards, Covers and originals, Sean and Miss Dior make it blue, make it swing, and make it hot.
 Book us for your party!

 We hired the Sean Stanley trio for a corporate reception and they were perfect.
 Great song choices and the perfect volume to enjoy the music yet could still have conversations.
 Great guys and easy to work with.
 Would definitely hire them again.